 Studies that project Canada as a “climate winner” often fail to consider the complexity of how climate change may play out across sectors, places, time horizons and even other ways of measuring prosperity.

-Several global agricultural studies predict benefits from climate change for Canada—one model projects the productive value of Canadian prairie farmland could increase by 1 to 4 per cent or up to $4 billion annually.
-However, these studies are usually highly simplified and estimate farming benefits based only on projected temperature increases—a reductionist approach that assumes warming temperatures will extend the growing season for key crops and grow the land base available for farming.
+Several global agricultural studies predict benefits from climate change for Canada.
+One model projects the productive value of Canadian prairie farmland could increase by 1 to 4 per cent or up to $4 billion annually.
+However, these studies are usually highly simplified.
+They estimate farming benefits based only on projected temperature increases—a reductionist approach that assumes warming temperatures will extend the growing season for key crops and grow the land base available for farming.
 These studies fail to account for more specific effects of climate change and other factors crucial to the viability and success of agriculture: more frequent extreme weather events, the expansion of pests and diseases, water availability, and soil quality.

 Tourism is a Canadian sector projected to see growth thanks to warmer weather.
 But even within the tourism sector, the story is complicated.
 Warm-weather activities, like camping and golf, could profit from a longer season, but skiing and other winter sports will take a major hit.